Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Deployment.md

         azcopy copy 'https://ahdssampledata.blob.core.windows.net/fhir/50k/fhir/result' 'https://{DestinationstorageAccountName}.blob.core.windows.net/fhir' --recursive
         ```

-6. Go to your Synapse workspace serverless SQL pool.
+4. Go to your Synapse workspace serverless SQL pool.
 You should see a new database named fhirdb.
 Expand External Tables and Views to see the entities.
 Your FHIR data is now ready to be queried.

-# Data visualization

-## Database in Synapse:
-A database is created in Synapse with serverless pool, database has External Tables and Views pointing to the parquet files in the Azure Data Lake Storage.
-## About Power BI Dashboard:
-The Power BI dashboard demonstrated in this document uses the sample quality measure below to get the data from Serverless SQL tables/views using stored procedures to show data visualization in power BI.
-## Quality Measure:
+# Stage 3: Query and Visualize
-Percentage of women 50-70 years of age who had a mammogram to screen for breast cancer in the 48 months prior to the end of the measurement period.
+Finally, create SQL stored procedures to query the external tables, and visualize that data in PowerBI.
+This example PowerBI visualizes the percentage of women 50-70 years of age who had a mammogram to screen for breast cancer in the 48 months prior to the end of the measurement period.
-Note: This sample is not the same as the HEDIS eCQI digital quality measure.
-This is a basic sample to demonstrate capabilities of FHIR analytics Pipeline and Data Visualization with Power BI.
+Note: This is a simple, basic example to demonstrate capabilities of FHIR analytics Pipeline and Data Visualization with Power BI.
 This sample uses Synthea data comprising of SNOMED codes.

-### Below is the prerequisite that we need for this application:
+### Prerequisites needed
 1. Microsoft work or school account
 2. Azure Synapse Workspace with Serverless SQL Endpoint.
 	-	The Serverless SQL Endpoint will be used to connect to Database from Power BI Desktop Application to create Power BI Dashboard/reports.